...

 What is the healthiest crust for pizza?

-Cottage cheese crust is low in carbs, high in protein, and gluten-free—ideal for clean eating.
+Cottage Cheese Crust Pizza is low in carbs, high in protein, and gluten-free, ideal for clean eating.

 Why use cottage cheese in baking?